$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Conclusion

 There are several possibilities for expanding our work.
 First, the utilised datasets (as listed in \autoref{sub:datasets}) could be extended by additional large-scale real-world datasets.
 As only relatively few larger datasets (suitable for applying $k$-anonymity algorithms) are publicly available, most research in this area is based on the same datasets; including additional datasets with other characteristics and distributions seems highly desirable.
 While we already applied our algorithms and analyses on four distinct datasets, acquiring additional datasets (potentially including synthetic datasets) to gain further insight regarding the observations described in \autoref{sec:results} would greatly enhance our work and help identify data-independent behaviour.

 Another possibility for improvement is the inclusion of more $k$-anonymity algorithms.
-In order to cover more distinct approaches to achieve $k$-anonymity, we would in the future like to include algorithms utilising subtree generalisation, such as Top-Down Specialization~\cite{Fung2005,Fung2007} or $k$-Optimize~\cite{BayardoAgrawal2005}.
-Furthermore, a systematic comparison of the effects of different anonymisation strategies (including microaggregation and bucketisation in addition to generalisation and suppression) would be extremely desirable.
+In order to cover more distinct approaches to achieve $k$-anonymity, we would in the future like to include algorithms utilising subtree generalisation, such as Top-Down Specialization~\parencite{Fung2005,Fung2007} or $k$-Optimize~\parencite{BayardoAgrawal2005}.
+Furthermore, a systematic comparison of the effects of different anonymisation strat\-e\-gies (including microaggregation and bucketisation in addition to generalisation and suppression) would be extremely desirable.
+In particular, as indicated by \textcite{rodriguez2019assessing}, the MDAV algorithm~\parencite{hundepool2003argus} (based on multivariate fixed-size microaggregation~\parencite{domingo2002practical}) might have less impact on classification results.
+Although we could not confirm this advantage of microaggregation in our preliminary experiments using the $\mu$-ANT library, which implements a variant of MDAV, future experiments should consider other variants of the MDAV algorithm and investigate this question in further detail.

 During our research we found that, unfortunately, both the implemented algorithms and the results (and sometimes even the underlying data) are in many cases either not accessible at all or at least not easily accessible.
 We hope that our findings as well as providing our source code and data might lay the groundwork for further projects and help promote open science approaches, in general.
 Our source code and the utilised datasets are publicly available at \href{https://github.com/fhstp/k-AnonML}{github.com/fhstp/k-AnonML}.